 Eligibility for Dependents’ Educational Assistance Program (DEA)

-To be eligible, you must be a spouse, son or daughter (including stepchild or adopted child) of one of the following:
+To be eligible, you must be a spouse, child (including stepchild or adopted child) of one of the following, according to the VA:

 - A veteran who died from or was permanently and totally disabled as the result of a service-connected disability